 general change pruning algorithm of Bazel.

 The first version of the sharding algorithm simply ordered the .class files alphabetically, then cut the list up into equal-sized parts, but this proved to be suboptimal: if a class was added or removed (even a nested or an anonymous one), it would cause all the classes alphabetically after it to shift by one, resulting in dexing those shards again.
-Thus, we settled upon sharding not individual classes, but Java packages instead.
+Thus, it was decided to shard Java packages rather than individual classes.
 Of course, this still results in dexing many shards if a new package is added or removed, but that is much less frequent than adding or removing a single class.